streetcomplete/StreetComplete/CONTRIBUTING.md

 If you would like to help and are able to contribute code, you are most welcome.

-There are many reasonable feature requests and ideas for new question types in the issue tracker which you could also engage yourself with.
-If you have own ideas on how to improve this app and want to make sure that the Pull Request will be merged, it is strongly suggested you **open an issue first** to discuss the feature, especially if you aim to add a new quest, [see below](#developing-new-quests).
+There are many reasonable feature requests and ideas for new question types in the issue tracker which you can use.
+If you have own ideas on how to improve this app and want to make sure that the pull request will be merged, it is strongly suggested you **open an issue first** to discuss the feature, especially if you aim to add a new quest, [see below](#developing-new-quests).

 Note that StreetComplete also uses [some dependencies](#issues-with-dependencies), where contributions are likely also accepted and help StreetComplete, too.